neo4j-partners/neo4j-generative-ai-google-cloud/README.md

     cp secrets.toml.example secrets.toml
     vi secrets.toml

-You will now need to edit that file to reflect your credentials.
+You will now need to edit that file to reflect your GCP and Neo4j credentials.
 The file has the following variables:

-    GCP_PROJECT = "" # Your GCP project ID
+    GCP_PROJECT = "myprojectname" # Your GCP project ID
     GCP_LOCATION = "us-central1" # Location
     TUNED_CYPHER_MODEL = "" # If you have a tuned Codey Model, provide here.
-Else, Leave it blank NEO4J_HOST = "bolt://host.docker.internal" # Neo4j URL
+Else, Leave it blank NEO4J_URI = "neo4j+s://xxxxx.databases.neo4j.io" # Neo4j URL.
+Include port if applicable
-    NEO4J_PORT = "7687" # Neo4j Port
     NEO4J_USER = "neo4j" # Neo4j User Name
     NEO4J_PASSWORD = "Foo12345678" #Neo4j Password
-    NEO4J_DB = "neo4j" #Neo4j Database Name

 Now we can run the app with the commands: